w3c/verifiable-credentials/admin/CR2-jose-cose-Oct-2024/Approval_request.md

 # Any changes in implementation information?

 The test suite is undergoing implementation.
-A call for implementers will be sent out after CR2 is published. https://github.com/w3c/vc-jose-cose-test-suite.
+A new call for implementers will be sent out after CR2 is published. https://github.com/w3c/vc-jose-cose-test-suite.

 # Deadline for further comments